 Young passed away peacefully, surrounded by his family.
 The Facebook post was a public tribute written by Malcolm’s brother, Angus, who also lost their eldest brother, George, last month at the age of 70.

 Malcolm Young’s life and dedication to his music

 Malcolm along with 2 of his brother, Angus and George, started out in a band with music partner Harry Vanda, called Marcus Hood Roll Band, which released an album in Australia, called ‘Tales of Old Granny Daddy’.
 Then, At the age of 20, Malcolm invited Angus to join his rock band that was to become AC/DC.
-After recruiting their original band members, they then released their first single ‘Can I sit Next to You, Girl’.
-“High Voltage” was then released in February 1975, and later that year came ‘It’s a Long Way to The Top’, which is considered to be the band’s perennial rock anthem.
+After recruiting their original band members, they then released their first single ‘Can I Sit Next to You, Girl’.
+“High Voltage” was then released in February 1975, and later that year came ‘It’s a Long Way to The Top’, which is the band’s perennial rock anthem.

 Malcolm Young was a straight-talking, rhythm guitarist that could pick up almost any song in just minutes.
-He was thought to be one the greatest rhythm guitarists in the world and provided his fans with the ability to completely immerse themselves in pure rock ‘n’ roll at the band’s concerts.
-He played his last ever live performance with AC/DC is 2010, unaware that it would be his last.
+He was thought to be one the greatest rhythm guitarists in the world and allowing his fans with the ability to completely immerse themselves in pure rock ‘n’ roll at the band’s concerts.
+He played his last ever live performance with AC/DC is 2010, though unaware that it would be his last.